$ ~/cicdcalculator

 Is Buildkite cheaper than GitHub Actions for a 20-dev team?>

-Usually yes once build volume exceeds the GitHub Actions Team plan included allowance.
-A 20-developer team running 150 Linux builds per day at 8 minutes each averages 24,000 build minutes per month.
-On GitHub Actions Team that bills around $216 in overage on top of $80 seats, for $296 monthly.
-The same team on Buildkite pays $15 times 20 plus around $120 monthly for four always-on Linux agents, for $420 monthly.
-So GitHub Actions is cheaper at 20 devs and moderate volume.
-The picture flips at 50+ devs or higher build minutes, which is where Buildkite typically wins.
+Usually no at this size.
+A 20-developer team running 150 Linux builds per day at 8 minutes each averages around 25,000 build minutes per month.
+On GitHub Actions Team that bills about $133 in overage ($0.006 per minute beyond the 3,000 included) on top of $80 seats, for roughly $215 monthly.
+The same team on Buildkite pays $30 times 20 plus around $120 monthly for four always-on Linux agents, for $720 monthly.
+Buildkite wins on different ground: very high build volume, macOS fleet economics, GPU or ARM hardware, and control requirements.

 Are there any per-build fees on Buildkite?>